-The subject property is improved with a class 2-99 residential condominium unit containing 1,300 square feet of living area, with a 0.79% ownership in the two-unit condominium building.
-The property is located in Chicago, West Township, Cook County.
+The subject property is improved with a class 2-11, four unit residential apartment building containing 4,486 square feet of living area.
+The building was constructed in 1964.
+The property has a 4,360 square foot site and is located in Schiller Park, Leyden Township, Cook County.

 The appellant contends overvaluation as the basis of the appeal.
-In support of this argument, the appellant submitted an appraisal estimating the subject property had a market value of \$130,000 as of January 25, 2012.
-In addition, the appellant submitted a copy of the Board's 2009 decision lowering the subject's assessment to a total assessed value of \$13,795.
+In support of this argument, the appellant submitted an appraisal estimating the subject property had a market value of \$275,000 as of June 15, 2012.